lordzerato/WrapperGithubApi/README.md

 - **Uvicorn**: An ASGI server to run the FastAPI application.
 - **Cachetools**: A caching library used to store frequently requested data to optimize performance and reduce load on the GitHub API.

-## Available Endpoints

-Currently, the following endpoints are available:

-- `/repos`: Fetches repository information from GitHub.
-- `/user`: Fetches user information from GitHub.

-Both of these endpoints interact with the GitHub REST API and return the relevant data.

 ## Installation

 1. Clone the repository: